Resolutions Passed by The Church Peace Union [now Carnegie Council], at its First Meeting, February 10th, 1914

-(Read the document below or download a copy of the original at the bottom of the page.)
+(Read the document below or download a copy of the original in the right column.)

 RESOLVED THAT WE, the members of The Church Peace Union, and one or other of the following religious bodies: Episcopal, Roman Catholic, Methodist, Baptist, Lutheran, Congregational, Presbyterian, Disciples of Christ, Unitarian, Jewish, Universalist, and Friends, as our first duty appeal to the Rulers, Statesmen, and people of all civilized lands to give their immediate, earnest, and prayerful attention to the lamentable facts here presented, hoping they will realize it as their first duty to provide the remedy which seems open before them through a union of several powers pledged to co-operate in abolishing savage war and establishing the reign of peace through arbitration of international disputes: that as citizens must appeal to the tribunals of the law to redress their wrongs, so shall nations.